Temps and termites are on the rise. Schedule your free inspection today.

 Yellow sac spider bite symptoms

+The yellow sac spider’s bite can hurt.
 If you are bitten by a yellow sac spider, you may experience redness, swelling, and burning.
-Some suggest applying hydrogen peroxide to where you have been bitten and using an ice pack to decrease swelling.
-But we always recommend checking with a professional for treatment advice.
-And certainly, if you encounter nausea, vomiting, headache or other types of severe issues, seek medical attention immediately.
+Always recommend checking with a professional for treatment advice.

 How to get rid of yellow sac spiders